 “The trip was extremely educational for the both of us but the main takeaway from the trip was more than clear; there’s still work to be done,” Rep. Bass said upon her return.
 “When you visit a camp with hundreds of thousands of refugees you begin to understand on a much deeper level the impact of man-made famine.

-WASHINGTON—Today, Rep. Karen Bass (D-Calif.) issued the following statement after Trumpcare was pulled from the floor of the House of Representatives.
+WASHINGTON—Today, Rep. Karen Bass (D-Calif.) issued the following statement after President Trump withdrew the United States from the Paris Climate Agreement.

-WASHINGTON – Today, Rep. Karen Bass issued the following statement condemning the release of the President’s proposed budget to Congress.
+WASHINGTON, DC – Today, Rep. Karen Bass released the following statement regarding President Trump’s proposed budget for Fiscal Year 2018.